open-covid-19/data/README.md

 indicates country-level aggregation.
 Please note that, sometimes, the country-level data and the region-level data come from different sources so adding up all region-level values may not equal exactly to the reported country-level value.
-See the [data loading tutorial][7] for more info.
+See the [data loading tutorial][7] for more information.

 #### Forecasting
 There is also a short-term forecast dataset available in the output folder as